Rare watch with decimal and duodecimal time indication.

 Unsigned, France circa 1794.

-The French introduced decimal time during the French Revolution of 1789 and divided the day in 10 decimal hours.
+Decimal time The French introduced decimal time during the French Revolution of 1789 and divided the day in 10 decimal hours.

 Every hour had 100 decimal minutes and every decimal minute 100 decimal seconds.
 The decree was issued on November 24, 1793 (4 Frimaire II) and stipulated that midnight was 10 o’clock and noon was 5 o’clock.